radixon/HypotheisTesting/README.md

-# HypotheisTesting
+# Hypotheis
 The average alcohol content of Red Wine and White Wine are equal when wine is of above average quality.
 Above average is defined as quality at 7 or above.

-## Hypothesis Testing
+## Hypothesis
-The process of making inferences about the overall population by conducting some statistical tests on a sample.
-Null and alternate hypotheses are ways to validate whether an assumption is statistically significant.
+mu_{white} = mu_{red}

 ## x-bar
-The arithmetic mean
+The arithmetic mean alcohol content of White Wine: 14.364

 ## mu_0
-The value the null hypothesis is being tested against
+The value the null hypothesis is being tested against: 11.518

 ## n
-Sample size
+Sample size of White Wine with Quality at or above 7: 1060

 ## Test Statistic
-A test statistic measures the agreement between a sample of data and the null hypothesis
+Measurement of the agreement between a sample of data and the null hypothesis: -2.646

 ## Critical Value
-A critical value defines regions in the sampling distribution of a test statistic.
-Critical values account for uncertainty in sample data used to make inferences about a population
+Measurement of uncertainty in sample data used to make inferences about a population: -1.646

 ## p-value
-The probability of obtaining a test statistic result is at least as extreme as the test statistic observed, assuming the null hypothesis is true.
+The probability of obtaining a test statistic result is at least as extreme as the test statistic observed, assuming the null hypothesis is true: 0.008

+# Results
+With a test statistic of -2.646 being less than the critical value of -1.646, reject the null hypothesis.
+Also, with a p-value less than 0.05, reject the null hypothesis.